TikTok Shadow Ban Explained: What It Is, and How to Fix It

 What is a TikTok Shadow Ban?

-A TikTok shadow ban is when TikTok stops showing your videos to people, but doesn’t tell you.
+A TikTok shadow ban is when TikTok shows your videos to fewer people, without telling you.

-Your videos are still there, and you can still post.
-But fewer people see them, especially on the For You Page (FYP).
-This means you get less likes, comments, and views.
+Your videos are still there, and you can still post like normal.
+But they don’t reach as many people as before, especially on the For You Page (FYP).

-The problem is, TikTok doesn’t tell you when this happens.
-It’s like your videos are hidden, but you don’t know why.
+The tricky part is that TikTok doesn’t tell you when this happens.
+So it can feel like your videos are being hidden, but you don’t know why.

 What Triggers a TikTok Shadow Ban?